musamatini/T480-hackintosh/.github/README.md

 If you want to boot directly to macOS system, using [ProperTree](tool) you need to add this to your `config.plist`:
 - `Misc > Boot > ShowPicker = False`
 - `Misc > Boot > UsePicker = True`

+### Change OpenCore background color
+We have to modify with hex valor the backgrounds color.
+Modify and change the value with the color you want (e.g. BFBFBF)
+- `NVRAM > Add > 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 > DefaultBackgroundColor > <000000>`

 ### Hide EFI partitions
 During the bootloader, EFI partitions may be showed.
 Hiding this is easiestGG as adding `.contentVisibility` file into **BOOT** and **OC** folders.
 By default this is enabled in this configuration.